soverenio/docs/docs/architecture/overview.md

 Interceptors are deployed as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), and by default, exist as pods on all worker nodes in the cluster.

 Pods with Interceptors have `hostNetwork` set to `true` ([see more on this](#required-permissions)), granting them access to the host machine.
-Thus, Interceptors can read data from the host's network namespaces using the [PCAP library](https://www.tcpdump.org/).
+Thus, Interceptors can read data from the host's network namespaces and virtual interfaces using the [PCAP library](https://www.tcpdump.org/).

 Interceptors read data from the virtual interfaces in a non-blocking manner.
 If the host is engaged with higher priority tasks, the OS may limit resources for the Interceptor, possibly resulting in partial traffic coverage.